 Vitamin B12 is a key nutrient in the body and helps to create strong nails, hair and skin as well as reduces fatigue, helps to maintain a healthy digestive system and regulates our central nervous system.

-Gram for gram, nutritional yeast is very high in protein, especially for a plant food.
-It also contains all essential amino acids making it a good food for recovery and repair.
+Gram for gram, nutritional yeast is very high in protein, especially for a food in the plant kingdom.
+It also contains all essential amino acids, making it a good food for recovery and repair.

-While you’ll still have to include a range of healthy plant foods to get your protein in, nutritional highest is an easy way to get an extra 5-10 grams a day.
+While you’ll still have to include a range of healthy plant foods to get your protein in, using nutritional yeast is an easy way to get an extra 5-10 grams a day.
 You can read more about this in my vegan protein sources guide.

 How to Use Nutritional Yeast

-Aside from it’s many health benefits, nutritional yeast is most loved for it’s delicious nutty, cheesy flavour.
+Aside from its many health benefits, nutritional yeast is most loved for it’s delicious nutty, cheesy flavor.
 It’s affordable, easy to use and can be sprinkled on just about anything to produce a yummy cheesy taste, like in recipes such as vegan mac and cheese, without the need for processed dairy alternatives.

-Here are a ton of fun and delicious ways you can add nutritional yeast to your diet.
+Here is a ton of fun and delicious uses for nutritional yeast.

 - Sprinkle over any pasta dish.